-A children’s advocacy center (CAC) is a child-focused, facility-based program where representatives from many disciplines collaborate to make decisions about investigation, treatment, intervention, and prosecution of child abuse cases.
+A Children’s Advocacy Center (CAC) is a child-focused, facility-based program where representatives from many disciplines collaborate to make decisions about investigation, treatment, intervention, and prosecution of child abuse cases.
 The CAC’s multidisciplinary team comprises all the professionals and agencies needed to offer comprehensive services to child victims and their families, including law enforcement, child protective services, prosecution, mental health, medical, and victim advocacy.

 - Better Together: Children’s Advocacy Centers

-- Efficacy of the Child Advocacy Center Model from the National Children’s Advocacy Center
+- Efficacy of the Child Advocacy Center Model

 - Healing, Justice and Trust, A National Report on Outcomes for Children’s Advocacy Centers